jesseharold/setCardGame/Readme.txt

 Features I would like to add:
- - add solo mode where you try and beat a total time to clear the deck
+ - add solo mode where you try and beat a total time to clear the deck - save a scoreboard?
- - sound, you can choose your sound effect that plays when you call a set, and it makes a happy noise when you're right and a shameful noise when you're wrong.
+ - sounds, you can choose your sound effect that plays when you call a set, and it makes a happy noise when you're right and a shameful noise when you're wrong.
- - A timer once you put the set button, you forfeit if you don't click three cards within 5 seconds or something
+ - A timer once you hit the set button, you forfeit if you don't click three cards within 5 seconds or something
  - the ability for people to play on different devices - hook it up with firebase